-- to collect information about a child's location fromthat child's mobile phone. - 3 (12) Ninety-four percent of parents and 91 per-4 cent of adults agree that advertisers should receive 5 the parent's permission before putting tracking soft-6 ware on a child's computer. - (13) Ninety-six percent of parents and 94 percent of adults expressed disapproval when asked if it is "okay for a website to ask children for personal information about their friends". - (14) Eighty-eight percent of parents would support a law that requires search engines and social networking sites to get users' permission before using their personal information. - (15) A Commonsense Media/Zogby poll found that 94 percent of parents and 94 percent of adults believe individuals should have the ability to request the deletion, after a specific period of time, of all of their personal information held by an online search engine, social networking site, or marketing company. - (16) According to a Pew/Berkman Center poll, 69 percent of parents of teens who engage in online activity are concerned about how that activity might
+1 to collect information about a child's location from 2 that child's mobile phone.
+3 (12) Ninety-four percent of parents and 91 per- 4 cent of adults agree that advertisers should receive 5 the parent's permission before putting tracking soft- 6 ware on a child's computer.
+7 (13) Ninety-six percent of parents and 94 per- 8 cent of adults expressed disapproval when asked if 9 it is "okay for a website to ask children for personal 10 information about their friends".
+11 (14) Eighty-eight percent of parents would sup- 12 port a law that requires search engines and social 13 networking sites to get users' permission before 14 using their personal information.
+15 (15) A Commonsense Media/Zogby poll found 16 that 94 percent of parents and 94 percent of adults 17 believe individuals should have the ability to request 18 10 the deletion, after a specific period of time, of all of 19 the deletion, after a specific period of time, of all of their personal information held by an online search 19 their personal information held by an online search 19 20 their personal information held by an online search engine, social networking site, or marketing com- 19 20 21 their personal information held by an online search engine, social networking site, or marketing com- pany.